varrockbank/yew/README.md

 ### § alpha.1.9 Weekly recaps

-If user wants to have recaps weekly or other time periods, they can create files: `recap_1.md`, `recap_2.md` and so on and so forth.
+If user wants to have recaps weekly or other time periods, they can create "indexed" recap files: `recap_1.md`, `recap_2.md` and so on and so forth.

-It is up to the user to decide whese these time periods start and end.
+It is up to the user to decide when these time periods start and end.
 It is up to the user's discretion when to create additional periodic recaps.
 For me, I intend on creating a recap file at the end of the weekend.

+The indexing does not need to start from 1.
+Suppose this is the 3rd week of the month.
+Then the user can specify `recap_3.md`.

+The indexing also does not need to be `1`, `2`, `3`.
+The goal is that these index values are "lexicographically ordered". `week1`, `week2`, `week3` would also work.

 ### § alpha.2 Media, pictures and non .MD files